BaharaJr/api-docs/docs/users/introduction.md

 sidebar_label: Introduction
 ---

-- HRHIS General Introduction
  HRHIS is an open-source software for HRH information management developed by the Department of Computer Science, University of Dar es Salaam for the Ministry of Health and Social Welfare (Tanzania) to support the capture of data linked to any level in the organizational hierarchy and is customizable at both the input and output sides.

-  The HRHIS was implemented as an effort to improve human resources for health (HRH) management.
-  A situation analysis indicated the existence of several databases within and outside the ministry dealing with HRH, often with similar information fields.
+The HRHIS was implemented as an effort to improve human resources for health (HRH) management.A situation analysis indicated the existence of several databases within and outside the ministry dealing with HRH, often with similar information fields.
 It was agreed these sources should be harmonized, and housed under Health Management Information System (HMIS) for consistency.
 The HRHIS software thus became part of the HMIS and was fully developed using the District Health Information System (DHIS) software.

 The HRHIS provides input/output mechanisms for data at different levels, such as national, regional, district or facility level.
 It is designed to provide flexibility to: